 Teens earning their own money should consider saving a part of their income toward a rainy day.
 Consider starting an emergency fund, saving for college, and saving toward things teens really care about.
 Creating good savings habits now will ensure they have the money they need in case an emergency happens in the future and for wants.
 Clarify savings goals and how much your teen will need to save from each paycheck to reach them.
 Help teens make savings a habit and watch their money grow over time.

-If your teen is aged 14 or over, they can have the money they earn from their part-time jobs paid straight into their GoHenry account.
-It's a safe way to get their wages, and they can access the money right away, making it a popular choice for teenagers.
 It means they don't have to remember to deposit a check into their bank or carry cash around with them all the time.
 It's super convenient and perfect for teens.
 As their parent, you can also set up regular or one-time payments, and with Giftlinks, friends and family can safely send them money.
 Once the money is in their account, they can use their GoHenry prepaid debit card to pay for items online, in-store, or withdraw cash.

 There are plenty of options to make money as a teenager and with a GoHenry account, they have somewhere safe to put their money.